NationalSecurityAgency/kmyth/tpm2/README.md

      -a or --auth_string   String used to create 'authVal' digest.
 Defaults to empty string (all-zero digest).
      -i or --input         Path to file containing data the to be unsealed -o or --output        Destination path for unsealed file.
-If none given, will attempt to use the base input filename with a .out extension as default.
+This or -s must be specified.
+Will not overwrite any existing files unless the 'force' option is selected.
      -s or --stdout        Output unencrypted result to stdout instead of file.
      -w or --owner_auth    TPM 2.0 storage (owner) hierarchy authorization.
 Defaults to emptyAuth to match TPM default.
      -v or --verbose       Enable detailed logging.